dask/distributed/docs/source/active_memory_manager.rst

         Create one replica of the target task on the worker with the lowest memory among the listed candidates.
     ``yield "drop", <TaskState>, None``
-        Delete one replica of the target task one the worker with the highest memory usage across the whole cluster.
+        Delete one replica of the target task on the worker with the highest memory usage across the whole cluster.
     ``yield "drop", <TaskState>, {<WorkerState>, <WorkerState>, ...}``
         Delete one replica of the target task on the worker with the highest memory